-Formed in western Sydney in 1978, The Radiators were originally lumped in with the New Wave scene but in reality were a pub rock band with a sense of humour.
+Originally lumped in with the New Wave scene, in reality, The Radiators were a pub rock band with a sense of humour.

 In their hey-day they were one of the hardest working bands in Australia, touring constantly and racking up over 2,500 gigs by the early 1990s.

-Their first single (on WEA) was Comin’ Home which reached number 33 – and earned them their New Wave tag.
+Their first single (on WEA) was Comin’ Home which reached #33 – and earned them their New Wave tag.

-Fess’ Song (“I take drugs, I like sex, I like looking at dirty pictures, I like lying in bed with Fess”) and the album Feel The Heat followed and The Rads’ supported The Police on their Australian tour.
+Fess’ Song (“I take drugs, I like sex, I like looking at dirty pictures, I like lying in bed with Fess”) followed and The Rads’ supported The Police on their Australian tour.

 Hit And Run was the third single lifted from their debut LP which went on to sell 90,000 copies.
 In 1981 they changed record labels and released Roomful Of Diamonds.
 1982 brought the singles Up For Grabs and Nothing’s Changed.